lilyroses/Advent-of-Code-2022/README.md

 ## Purpose

-I created this repo as a way to show my Python abilities, as well as to help anyone struggling with any of the challenges.
+I created this repo as a way to show my Python abilities to any future employers.

+Also, I hope someone will find iti  well as to help anyone struggling with any of the challenges.

 ---